App Service on Azure Stack Hub update 7 release notes

 - Name: Outbound_Allow_SMB445

-Known issues for Cloud Admins operating Azure App Service on Azure Stack
+Known issues for cloud admins operating Azure App Service on Azure Stack Hub

-Refer to the documentation in the Azure Stack 1907 Release Notes
+Refer to the documentation in the Azure Stack Hub 1907 release notes

-- For an overview of Azure App Service, see Azure App Service on Azure Stack overview.
+- For an overview of Azure App Service, see Azure App Service and Azure Functions on Azure Stack Hub overview.

-- For more information about how to prepare to deploy App Service on Azure Stack, see Before you get started with App Service on Azure Stack.
+- For more information about how to prepare to deploy App Service on Azure Stack Hub, see Prerequisites for deploying App Service on Azure Stack Hub.